 Dining Al Fresco?
 Here’s where to go for Patio Dining in Atlanta

-Patio dining is all the rage in Atlanta these days.
+Patio dining is all the rage in the city of Atlanta these days.
 Pick your al fresco locale and chow down.

 Midtown Patio Dining

 The tastes at Lure will reel you in.

 Escape to this seafood haven on the summer patio for yellowfin tuna ceviche and chilled shrimp with homemade cocktail sauce plus a signature cocktail.
 Try entrees such as steelhead trout, Georges Bank sea scallops with pork belly and a tomatillo salsa verde, or fried Louisiana catfish with summer succotash.

 1106 Crescent Ave.
 NE

 Find this popular spot in Virginia Highland. (📷 The Original El Taco)

 This taqueria serving Tex-Mex with a twist offers bold dishes, beer and wine to-go.
 In-house meals are served on an expansive patio with plenty of space for distancing.
 Taco plates such as fried chicken and pork carnitas are on the menu as well as enchiladas, nachos and frozen drinks.